untoldengine/UntoldEngine/docs/Architecture/geometryStreamingSystem.md

 When `lastPendingLoadBacklog > 0` (candidates are queued but all slots are busy), the effective interval drops to `burstTickInterval` (default 16 ms).
 This prevents a 100 ms stall between slot pickups during active loading.
 The tick rate returns to 100 ms once the backlog drains.

+**OS pressure bypass** — if a `pendingPressureRelief` flag is set (fired by the OS pressure callback on a background queue), the throttle check is bypassed entirely for that call.
+This guarantees eviction runs within one frame (≤ 11 ms at 90 fps) rather than waiting up to 100 ms for the next normal tick.
+Without this, a `.critical` signal arriving right after a tick would sit unprocessed for the full throttle interval — longer than visionOS's kill window.

 ### 2. Spatial Query via Octree (line 123)
 Instead of checking all 500 city entities, it asks the `OctreeSystem`:
 > "Give me every entity within 500m of the camera."